-- A common correct use of modifier 59 is for surgical procedures, nonsurgical therapeutic procedures, or diagnostic procedures that you performed at different anatomic sites and ordinarily would not perform on the same day, and that you cannot describe by one of the more specific anatomic NCCI-associated modifiers — i.e., RT, LT, E1-E4, FA, F1-F9, TA, T1-T9, LC, LD, RC, LM, or RI.
+Use XS (“separate structure”) for procedural services that you (1) perform at different anatomic sites, (2) would not ordinarily perform or encounter on the same day, and (3) cannot describe by one of these more specific anatomic NCCI modifiers: RT, LT, E1-E4, FA, F1-F9, TA, T1-T9, LC, LD, RC, LM, or RI.

-Under NCCI, “different anatomic sites” means different organs or, in certain instances, different lesions in the same organ.
-Typically NCCI edits prevent the billing of lesions and sites not considered separate and distinct.
-Thus you would use modifier 59 to identify clearly independent services that represent significant departures from the usual situations described by the NCCI edit.
-Note that the treatment of contiguous structures in the same organ or anatomic region does not constitute treatment of different anatomic sites.
+Under NCCI, “different anatomic sites” means different organs or anatomic regions or, in certain instances, different lesions in the same organ or anatomic regions.
+Treatment of contiguous structures in the same organ or anatomic region does not constitute treatment of different anatomic sites.
+Typically, NCCI edits prevent the billing of lesions and sites not considered separate and distinct.
+Thus you would use modifier XS to identify clearly independent services, for example, a biopsy on a facial lesion that was distinct from the excision of a separate benign lesion on the face.

-- Two services described by timed codes you provide during the same encounter only when you perform them sequentially (i.e., one service is completed before the subsequent service begins).
+You also can use modifier XE for two services described by timed codes (e.g., per 15 minutes, per hour) you provide during the same encounter, but only when one service is completed before the subsequent service begins.

-Remember, any time you use modifier 59, your documentation must support a different session, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury (or area of injury in extensive injuries).
-Don't use the modifier to bypass an edit unless you've met the criteria for its use.
+- Do have sound documentation to support a different session, different procedure or surgery, different site or organ system, separate incision/excision, separate lesion, or separate injury (or area of injury in extensive injuries).

 Find more information from the Centers for Medicare & Medicaid Services’ MLN Matters No.: SE1418 Revised and Novitas Solutions.